-It is forbidden to reposition robots by hand or by any other means with the only exception of the use of high level coaching of the robots (see FL 3.10, RC-Decision 2.1).
-The referee may show a yellow card to the robot that doesn't stay at least 2m (for the attacking team) or 3m (for the defending team) from the ball, following the referee's instructions more than twice consecutively.
-After that, if the robot doesn't follow the position restrictions of the procedure, the referee will instruct the team to remove the robot from the field.
+It is forbidden to re-position robots by hand or by any other means with the only exception of the use of high level coaching of the robots (see FL 3.10, RC-Decision 2.1).
+The referee may show a yellow card to the robot that doesn't stay at least 2m (for the attacking team) or 3m (for the defending team) from the ball, following the referee's instructions.
+After that, if the robot doesn't follow the position restrictions of the procedure, the referee will show a second yellow card and the robot that received this card must be removed from the field for two minutes.